Survivor (film)

-Survivor is a 2015 British-American action spy thriller film directed by James McTeigue and written by Philip Shelby.
-The film stars Milla Jovovich, Pierce Brosnan, Robert Forster, Angela Bassett, Roger Rees, Antonia Thomas, James D'Arcy, Frances de la Tour, Genevieve O'Reilly, and Dylan McDermott.
+Survivor is a 2015 action spy thriller film directed by James McTeigue and written by Philip Shelby.
+The film stars Milla Jovovich, Pierce Brosnan, Dylan McDermott, Robert Forster, Angela Bassett, Antonia Thomas, James D'Arcy, Frances de la Tour, Genevieve O'Reilly, and - in his last ever film role - Roger Rees.

 The film was released in cinemas in the United Kingdom on June 5, 2015, and direct-to-video in the United States on June 23, 2015.

 Plot

 During a firefight in the Middle East, American soldier Johnny Talbot is captured by Islamic terrorists and forced to witness the execution of his comrade, Ray.